These 6 Nigerian women are scaling heights in the shoemaking business

 After graduating from the University of Benin (UNIBEN) in 2010, Nkiru found it really difficult to get a job– a situation associated with many Nigerian youths.
 Being a woman who detests idleness, she began exploring entrepreneurship as an alternative.
 This led her to embark on a series of business research before the perfect idea struck her.

 I was confused, then I went on a business research.
 I started asking questions but couldn’t find the answer to my problem.
 I had to ask myself some questions about what I spend my money on when it comes to getting things for myself?
 The answer was Leather Foot Wears.
 So I decided to go into buying and selling of Leather Foot wears'” Nkiru told CPAFRICA in an interview in 2015.

-Nkiru has successfully crafted more than one thousand shoes for clients across Nigeria, and currently has a significant number of staff on her payroll.
-Till date, HOT Footwears continues to create bespoke shoes for handmade shoes for clients.
+Nkiru has successfully crafted more than one thousand shoes for clients across Nigeria and currently has a significant number of staff on her payroll.
+To date, HOT Footwears continues to create bespoke shoes for handmade shoes for clients.

-To reach HOT Footwears, visit their Instagram page.
+To reach HOT Footwear, visit their Instagram page.